 Some even say that you should spend half of the entire time it takes to write a blog post on the headline.
 So, if you have a blog post that is really important to you, one that you really want people to read, you should obsess over your article’s title.

 It takes work and focus, but the effort will ensure that as many people as possible read your posts.

-Download this guide, print it out, use it before writing your articles.
-Don’t worry, there’s no sugar, and it’s absolutely free.
+Download this guide from your XYZ member dashboard, print it out, use it before writing your articles.
+Don’t worry, there’s no sugar.

 Readers prefer straightforward, short, and simple titles to cute or cryptic ones.
 They want to know what the post is about, what to expect.